111 Market Place, Suite 840, Baltimore MD 21202

 Program Officer, Food System Sustainability & Public Health Program

-Erin is the Senior Program Coordinator for the Food System Sustainability and Public Health Program.
+Erin is the Program Officer for the Food System Sustainability and Public Health Program.
 In this role, she coordinates research, policy and outreach activities related to the program’s three focus areas: reducing wasted food, supporting urban food system resilience and connecting diet and climate change.

 A “Yooper” from Michigan’s remote Upper Peninsula, Erin grew up with a hearty appreciation for the outdoors.
 She earned a BA in public policy from the University of Michigan and focused on environmental policy.
 With a growing awareness of food’s vital connection to environmental sustainability, she joined AmeriCorps in 2011 and implemented farm-to-cafeteria programs as an Environmental Educator at Phoenix Charter School (Roseburg, Ore.) and as a Farm to Table Coordinator at Camp Korey (Carnation, Wash.).